 It is almost Halloween and you are carving pumpkins with the kids.
-Don’t throw away those seeds!
+Don't throw away those seeds!
 They are perfect for a salty snack that you can enjoy for the next few weeks.
 The recipe for these roasted pumpkin seeds is short and sweet just like this post.
-Our base recipe is the same, but we will leave you with several ways to finish off these roasted pumpkin seeds that are sure to please the entire family.
+Our base recipe is the same, but we will leave you with several ways to finish off these smoked pumpkin seeds that are sure to please the entire family.

 Making the Roasted Pumpkin Seeds